-McCloskeys return to court, ask judge to disqualify prosecutor for alleged political bias
+McCloskey’s demand judge is removed for alleged political bias, couple’s lawyer says hearing was ‘worthwhile’

 Mark McCloskey emerged with an AR-15 rifle, and his wife displayed a semiautomatic handgun.
 The confrontation was captured on cellphone video.

-No shots were fired, but Gardner filed the weapons charge, alleging the McCloskeys' actions risked creating violence during what she deemed an otherwise peaceful protest.
+No shots were fired, but Gardner, a Democrat, filed the weapons charge, alleging the McCloskeys' actions risked creating violence during what she deemed an otherwise peaceful protest.

 The McCloskeys contend they were simply defending their home, in accordance with the law.
 They also contend that the demonstration was anything but peaceful given that the protesters broke through an iron gate and appeared threatening.
 Protest organizers say the marchers were not threatening and didn't break the gate.